quantified-uncertainty/simple-squiggle/README.md

 ![](imgs/simple-rick.jpg)

 "Simple Squiggle" is a simple parser that manipulates multiplications and divisions between numbers and lognormal distributions.
-It uses an extremely restricted subset of Squiggle's syntax, and unlike it, the underlying code is not easily extensible.
-It may be useful for testing correctness of limited features of the full Squiggle.
+It uses an extremely restricted subset of [Squiggle](https://github.com/quantified-uncertainty/squiggle)'s syntax, and unlike it, the underlying code is not easily extensible.

+It may be useful for testing correctness of limited features of the full Squiggle, or for sanity-checking the validity of some Squiggle models.

 ![](imgs/simple-squiggle.png)